 Those eligible to apply for EIG Scholarships include UK undergraduates and postgraduates, studying geology or related subjects, together with those professionally engaged in any geological application, to support studies or project work that is relevant to the EIG Scholarship aim.

 Specific suggestions regarding individual research topics which would be of interest to UK mineral operators or regulators may periodically be given on the EIG website.
-Applicants are also free, however, to develop their own topics.
+Applicants are also free, however, to develop and propose their own topics.

 Each EIG scholar will be assigned a mentor from industry – usually a member of the EIG committee.
 The mentor and scholar will meet at least three times during the course of the Scholarship to agree aims, objectives and timescales; to monitor progress against these; and to confirm eligibility for the second instalment of funding.